 Students offering courses for examination which are given as part of Part III Physics must complete and return their college examination forms by the appropriate deadline.
 Please ensure that one copy of the form is submitted to the Course Secretary in the Institute of Astronomy during the Michaelmas Term.
 Further information about procedures for examination entries will be made available at the beginning of the Michaelmas Term.
-Specific information about the examination is given in notices put up on the Part III noticeboard outside the Pippard Lecture Theatre and students should make sure that they read these regularly.
+Students must register on the Physics TIS in order to receive important emails from the Teaching Office.
+Failure to do so will result in not being informed about lecture timing changes due to unforeseen circumstances and supervision allocation.

 Sale of approved calculators